luckylittle/jenkins-ci/README.md

-# jenkins-ci
+# Certified Jenkins Engineer (CJE) 2017

-Testing repo for the Jenkins triggers
+Personal notes for the exam.